Buddie-AI/Buddie/README.md

 ## Contributing
 Calling all developers, hardware engineers, AI researchers, testers, tech writers and more!
 BUDDIE welcomes contributions across both software and hardware domains.
-Contributions of all types are more than welcome, you can read more in docs/types-of-contributions.md.
-If you are interested in contributing code, read our docs/CONTRIBUTING.md and feel free to check out our GitHub issues to get stuck in to show us what you're made of.
+Contributions of all types are more than welcome—read more in [contributions.md](contributions.md).
+If you are interested in contributing code, read our [CONTRIBUTING.md](contributions.md) and feel free to check out our GitHub issues to get started.

 ### 💻 **Software Contributions**
 - **Flutter App Development**: Help improve our cross-platform mobile application